BingtongHan/BingtongHan.github.io/index.md

 ---

 ## Internship Experience
+- **Guolian Minsheng Securities Co.,Ltd. , Risk Management Department**, 2025.7-present
+  * Assist the team in constructing the credit rating model, including data query, data cleaning and variable derivation
+  * Participate in the model validation process, evaluate model performance and propose suggestions
+  * Write research report to evaluate operational risk and debt repayment risk of the industries

-- **Boston Consulting Group, Part-Time Assistant**, 2024.12-present
+- **Boston Consulting Group, Part-Time Assistant**, 2024.12-2025.5
   * Responsible for compiling project meeting minutes, accurately capturing key information from meetings to ensure the project team has a consistent understanding and efficient execution of the audio product e-commerce market expansion strategy
   * Organized and analyzed vendor due diligence reports, providing the team with in-depth insights into the market position of the client, dynamics of competitors, and potential market opportunities
   * Participated in expert interviews and physical store visits, gathering opinions and suggestions from industry experts and front-line sales personnel on the promotion of audio products in the e-commerce market, analyzed potential growth points, and provided empirical support for project strategy formulation